 At least 50 percent of a teacher's teaching periods or at least 50 percent of the teacher's students are in at least one course that is covered by an achievement template.

-Non-Core (fine-arts, PE)
+Core Content Elementary and Non-Core (fine arts, PE) Secondary elementary and non-core (fine arts, PE) teachers at secondary levels.